Experience Life with Copenhageners

 If you are not living in a Homestay, sign up to be matched with a Visiting Host!
 Be a part of a unique intercultural exchange, where you take the initiative and meet up with a local host throughout the semester.

 Who are DIS Visiting Hosts?

 DIS Visiting Hosts sign up to participate mainly because they have an interest in learning about another culture and want to share their own.
-Visiting Hosts may or may not have children, and can be a single parent, a retired couple, an ethnic-Danish family, a homosexual couple, or an individual with a tight-knit extended family.
+Visiting Hosts may or may not have children, and can be a single parent, a retired couple, families of various ethnicities, a LGBTQIA+ couple, or an individual with a tight-knit extended family.

 How to Ensure a Great Match

 We try to match you with a Host that shares similar interests and want to engage in plans as often as you both indicated.
 Be honest in your application regarding these aspects, so we can match you as best we can.

 During your semester, you can:

 - Engage in activities and day trips in Copenhagen and the suburbs

 - Discuss cultural differences and ask questions